konsumer/blog.jetboystudio.com/contents/articles/dokku/index.md

 It's been a really very long time since I wrote something.
 Sorry about that.
 Been super-busy drinking & coding!

-## what are you tryng to do?
+## what are you trying to do?

 I manage systems like this:

-*  local development, tracked with git, current on master: run `npm start` for dev server, `npm test` to run unit-tests.
+*  local development, tracked with git, current on master: run `npm start` for dev server
 *  git push to staging (either master or a branch)
 *  git push to production (either master or a branch)